mainahandmaker/academic_website/content/post/whim_stopover_ecol/index.md

 ---
 title: Investigating Whimbrel use of a critical nocturnal roost
-subtitle: Using GPS transmitters to better understand foraging and roosting habitat selection at during migratory stopover
+subtitle: Using GPS transmitters to better understand foraging and roosting habitat selection during migratory stopover

 # Summary for listings and search engines
 summary: We are deploying GPS transmitters on Whimbrel to track their daily movements to and from a critical nocturnal roost and diurnal foraging areas, to better understand the role nocturnal roosts play in this species' stopover ecology.